loeffner/KOReader.patches/README.md

 Increase the maximum progress bar width for longer books.
 If your display settings allow for more space, you can de-/increase the maximum width of the progress bars.
+Alternatively, you can change how many pages the progress bar represents by in/decreasing its resolution.

 <details>
 <summary>See Screenshots </summary>